 How virtual mailbox services operate

-Virtual mailbox services work by providing customers with a real street address that can be used to receive postal mail and packages.
+Virtual mailbox services work by providing customers with a real street address that can be used for receiving mail and packages.
 In many cases, a company will contract out to 3rd-party mail centers for these addresses and in other cases they will own and operate the address themselves (something known as a virtual mailbox primary hub).

 Note: When it comes to security and privacy, understanding who owns and operates your virtual address location is critical.